True Magic

 Tags

-Summary: A story about Author's conversation with an old Anthropology Professor Thelma Beyer and her research on how different type neural hardwiring in different humans ,allows them to look at same things or scenarios in different ways.
-According to her these are the ones who with the proper stimulation could recognize their abilities and perform true magic.
+Summary: A story about the author's conversation with an old anthropology professor Thelma Beyer and her research on how different types of neural hardwiring in different humans allows them to look at same things or scenarios in different ways.

 Story Tag Line: Coming soon.